gambit-labs/challenge/gambit/README.md

+# Create UI for showing the data for user
+This project is a code challenge task named ad Gambit-challenge The folling are scripts and links how to operate it.

 # Getting Started with Create React App

-This project is a code challenge task named ad Gambit-challenge

-The folling are scripts and links how to operate it.
+Run the script in windows explorer or set the security of your browser
 ## Available Scripts
 In the project directory, you can run:
 ### `npm start`